mula829/Election_Analysis/README.md

   - Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
   - Diana Degette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
- - The wiiner of the election was:
+ - The winner of the election was:
   - Diana Degette, who received 73.8% of the vote and 272,892 number of votes.

 # Challenge Overview